How To Hold And Breastfeed Your Baby

 - Cradle hold: Your baby's head rests in the bend of your arm, near your elbow.
 Your other arm and hand can be used to support your breast or your baby's body.
 Bring your baby up to the level of your breast.
 Your baby will lie on his side with his body facing yours.

 - Cross-cradle hold: Support or cradle your baby with the arm that is on the opposite side of the breast you use to feed.
 For example, if you are going to breastfeed your baby with your right breast, support his body with your left arm.
 Use your left hand to support his head.
 Your right arm and hand can be used to support your breast.
 The cross-cradle hold is often used when a baby is born early, is very small, or has a weak neck or upper body.
+It may also be helpful to use this position for newborns.

 - Football or underarm hold: This position works best when you are in a sitting position.
 Your baby will lie on his back.
 Tuck his body under your arm on the same side as the breast you use to feed.
 Support your baby's body with your arm and support his head with your hand.
 Support your breast with your other hand.